Freenove/Freenove_ESP32_Display/docs/source/fnk0103/codes/tutorial/11_TFT_Touch_Calibration.rst

 .. note::

-    :red:`This calibration code only needs to run once during initial setup to obtain screen calibration parameters.
+    :combo:`red font-bolder:This calibration code only needs to run once during initial setup to obtain screen calibration parameters.
 After successful calibration, please save the calibration values for future use - no need to repeat this calibration procedure afterward.`

 Sketch_11.1_TFT_Touch_Calibrate_3.2_3.5_4.0_Inch
 ----------------------------------------------------